Spatial Pull Rehearsal

 3) Send us pictures or video and we’ll show everyone who missed it in person!

 Taking a cue from our colleagues at Dance Nova Scotia, we’ve challenged schools across the province to get their staff and students up and moving to celebrate International Dance Day.

-Where: Online (and also Rocket Bakery, CBC, and others to be announced)
+$5 admission at the door.Online (and also Rocket Bakery, CBC, and others to be announced)